VSMDURGAPRASAD/h08/README.md

 ## Complete Java Kafka Exercise

-Read the article here: https://www.javaworld.com/article/3060078/big-data/big-data-messaging-with-kafka-part-1.html (Links to an external site.)Links to an external site..
+Read the article here: https://www.javaworld.com/article/3060078/big-data/big-data-messaging-with-kafka-part-1.html

 Create a new CustomProducer to auto-generate and send at least 10 messages to the topic.
 You can create a random word generator, cycle through a list sending one message every second, or use Facebook or Twitter APIs to access live content.
 Experiment - the goal is to be comfortable adding external messaging to any Java app.